Saturday 26 October 2024

 Toward the end of May, husband completed his series of Wilde Lectures in Oxford.
 A big celebration in the big city seemed in order so I booked us tickets to Ronnie Scott's, the iconic Soho jazz venue, followed by dinner at a restaurant in Lexington Street that a friend recommended: Andrew Edmunds.
 (Now I can recommend it highly myself.)
 The jazz was melodious, the cocktails jazzy, and the food absolutely excellent.
 All in all a delightful--and delightfully late--evening.
 Scraping up pudding crumbs we hustled to the station to catch the last train from London back to Cambridge.

-Trains however were delayed that night, due, sadly to two fatalities on the tracks.
-The disgruntlement of stranded passengers when informed of a signal failure or leaves on the lines did not appear; no one could really complain.
-Eventually a train did arrive, and we all crammed in.
+Trains however were delayed that night, due to two fatalities on the tracks.
+The typical disgruntlement of passengers inconvenienced by a signal failure or leaves on the lines did not appear; there were murmurs rather than grumbles.
+It was sad.
+Eventually arrived, and we all crammed in.
 We travelled slowly to let the rail congestion untangle, stopping at one station long enough that people in day-glo jackets handed round bottles of water.
-In general good humor and stiff upper lips prevailed: people in our very full carriage commiserated with one another and made wry jokes rather than moaning.
-The spirit of the Blitz maybe.
+In general stiff upper lips prevailed: people in our very full carriage commiserated with one another and made wry jokes rather than moaning.
+We were all in this together.
+The old Blitz spirit.

-But it all evaporated when we finally reached Cambridge, spilled from the train, and everyone dashed for the nearly-barren taxi stand.
+But all that camaraderie and good will evaporated when we finally reached Cambridge, spilled from the train, and dashed for the nearly-barren taxi stand.
 The few waiting cars filled and departed and a queue formed.
-But no. Somehow two queues formed.
+In fact two queues formed rather than one.
 Separate and distinct.
 Both grew.

 Queue One eyed Queue Two askance and vice versa.
-All traces of goodwill and camaraderie vanished.
-Queue etiquette is sacrosanct; what to do in the case of two?
-A debate began about where exactly the "Queue Here" sign pointed.
+Queue etiquette is sacrosanct.
+No rules existed about what to do in the case of duplication.
+A debate began about where exactly the posted "Queue Here" sign pointed.
 This situation was no joking matter.

 'Why don't we just take it in turns?' suggested a woman around my age in a quiet, sensible tone.
 She was ignored.
 A young woman near the front of our queue and an older man in the other one became spokespeople, each arguing the legitimacy of their own interpretation of the "Queue Here" arrow.